25 Years Ago, Alomar’s Home Run Changed Everything for the Blue Jays

 Down 6-4, Roberto Alomar came up in the ninth inning and connected for the biggest hit of his Hall of Fame career; a game-tying shot off another Hall of Famer in Eckersley to send the game to extra innings.

 Dave Winfield described it as “the greatest comeback I’ve ever seen, and against incredible odds.”
-Toronto would eventually go on to win Game 4 by a score of 7-6 and they jumped out to a 3-1 series lead.
-With baseball’s reliever on the mound, the Blue Jays did the unthinkable.
+Toronto won Game 4 by a score of 7-6 and they jumped out to a 3-1 series lead.
+With baseball’s best reliever on the mound, the Blue Jays did the unthinkable.

-As you can imagine, the Blue Jays took great joy in Alomar’s home run.
-Part of it was the elation spurred by Alomar’s home run, but some of it wa the satisfaction of sticking it to Eckersley; the man who had taunted the Blue Jays the prior inning and haunted their playoff aspirations.
+The Blue Jays took great joy in Alomar’s home run.
+Part of it was the elation spurred by Alomar’s home run, but some of it was the satisfaction of sticking it to Eckersley; the man who had taunted the Blue Jays the prior inning and haunted their playoff aspirations.

 Alomar’s home run from Game 4 of the 1992 ALCS is up there on the Mount Rushmore of Blue Jays home runs.
 It presides next to Joe Carter’s World Series-winning shot in 1993, along with Ed Sprague’s go-ahead home run from the 1992 World Series and Jose Bautista’s go-ahead shot from the 2015 ALDS.